Idden/ML-Things/README.md

 # ML-Things
-This repo will consist of all the learning exercises given to me by the people at my university.
+This repo will consist of all the learning exercises given to me about machine learning.
-The main point of this repo is to learn about ML.
+It will firstly consist of numpy methods to create a single perceptron that recognizes 0 or 1.
+Later in the labs I learn how to use TensorFlow and PyTorch.